How Much Does a Crown Cost With Insurance? A Simple Guide to Costs and Coverage

 Dental Crowns for Common Oral Problems

-Tooth loss is the most common oral health issues among seniors.
+Tooth loss is the most common oral health issue among seniors.
 While edentulism (partial or complete) is more prevalent among adults, youngsters are no exception.
-Compromising on oral hygiene is the primary cause of tooth loss.
-[1] Losing teeth significantly impacts the quality of life, curbing the ability to eat, speak properly, and smile confidently.
-Beyond these, the missing tooth gaps change the alignment of adjacent teeth, and eventually, the shape of the jaw.
-Dentists fix dental implants in place of missing teeth gaps and fix dental crowns in order to restore functionality and preserve oral health.
+Compromising on oral hygiene is the primary cause of tooth loss.[1]
+Losing teeth significantly impacts the quality of life, curbing the ability to eat, speak properly, and smile confidently.
+Beyond these, the missing tooth gaps change the alignment of adjacent teeth and, eventually, the shape of the jaw.
+Dentists place dental implants to replace missing teeth and restore functionality, and they place dental crowns to preserve oral health.
 On the other hand, they also suggest a crown after root canal therapy for a severely damaged tooth due to dental cavities.
-Dental crowns, in this case, add strength to the decay-induced weakened tooth structure.
+Dental crowns, in this case, add strength to the weakened tooth structure caused by decay.
 In fact, dental crowns are a popular treatment in restorative dentistry.

 Technically speaking, dental crowns are tooth-shaped caps used to cover the damaged tooth or an implant post.
 They vary in color based on the material they are made from.
 The most common types are porcelain, zirconia, porcelain-fused-to-metal, and all-metal crowns.
 While each one has its pros and cons, dentists recommend the suitable type based on budget, tooth location, and patient expectations.